Helping Hands in Snake Safety

 Helping Hands in Snake Safety at a Glance

 A Bit of Background

-We aim to raise money through the NGO "Raise-A-Smile" by crowdfunding, individual donations, and collaboration with industries that require snake training for HSE reasons, such as mines, farms and construction.
+We aim to raise money by crowdfunding, individual donations, grants, selling of not-for-profit merchansdise and collaboration with industries that require snake training for HSE reasons, such as mines, farms and construction companies.